-- 4. (1) The municipal manager may establish a project committee to assist to compile or amend its municipal spatial development framework and to perform the duties referred to in sections 6 to 8. - (2) The project committee must consist of - - (a) the municipal manager or a municipal employee designated by the Municipal Manager; and - (b) municipal employees appointed by the municipal manager from at least the following municipal departments, where relevant: - (i) the integrated development planning office; - (ii) the land use / spatial planning department;

-- (iii) the engineering department;

-- (iv) the local economic development department; and

-- (v) the housing department.
+4. (1) The Municipality may establish a project committee to assist to compile or amend its municipal spatial development framework and to perform the duties of the Municipality referred to in sections 6 to 8.

+- (2) The project committee must consist of- - (a) the Municipal Manager or a municipal employee designated by the Municipal Manager; and - (b) municipal employees appointed by the Municipal Manager from the following municipal departments, where relevant: - (i) the integrated development planning office; - (ii) the spatial planning department; - (iii) the engineering department; - (iv) the local economic development department; and - (v) the housing department.